Anger mounts as Biden, Congress allow eviction ban to expire - The Boston Globe

 Brian Deese, director of the White House National Economic Council, echoed that sentiment on Fox News Sunday.
 “No landlord should evict without seeking that rental assistance, and states and localities need to get that money out urgently, and they can do that,” Deese said.

 House Speaker Nancy Pelosi urged House Democrats in a letter Saturday night to check into how the money already allocated has been distributed so far in their own states and localities.
-She said the Treasury Department, which transferred the funds earlier in the year, offered to brief lawmakers next week.
+She said the Treasury Department, which transferred the funds earlier in the year, offered to brief lawmakers.

 Biden set off the scramble by announcing Thursday he would allow the eviction ban to expire instead of challenging a recent Supreme Court ruling signaling this would be the last deadline.